JerrySievert/terraformer-geostore-leveldb/README.md

 # LevelDB GeoStore for Terraformer

 This is an experimental LevelDB plugin got Terraformer's GeoStore.
-Currently, it works in Node.js only.
+Should work in the browser with browserify.

 ## Install